ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 sftp_port
   Indicates which port should be used to connect to the remote z/OS system to perform data transfer.

-Default is port 22.
+  If this parameter is not specified, ``ansible_port`` will be used.

+  If ``ansible_port`` is not specified, port 22 will be used.

   | **required**: False
   | **type**: int
-  | **default**: 22